ISEE Vocabulary: How to Ace the Verbal Reasoning Section

 transitory, transport

-Preparing for the Verbal section can be a rewarding process.
-Not only will it allow you to expand your vocabulary, but it can also improve your performance on the Reading section as well.
-Take the time to find an approach that works well for you and it will pay off.
+Preparing for the ISEE Verbal Reasoning section can be a rewarding process.
+It not only helps expand your vocabulary, but it can also improve your performance on the ISEE Reading section.
+Take the time to find an approach that works for you, and it will pay off!

 Start preparing today!